 Dying without a Will is known as dying intestate.
 This means that the laws of state where you reside when you die will dictate how your property is distributed upon your death.
 In Georgia, subject to a few limitations, our surviving spouse and children would share the estate.

+Will drafting should be a painless process and Alex M. Brown can help.
 For more information call the Law Office of Alex M. Brown at 706-447-6994 to determine the best course of action for your situation!